gnebbia/kb/README.md

 ```

 **Tip** for Windows users: Do not use notepad as %EDITOR%, kb is not
-compatible with notepad, a reasonable alternative is notepadd++.
+compatible with notepad, a reasonable alternative is notepad++.

 ## USAGE